Benadryl and Alcohol

 The dangers associated with combining Benadryl and alcohol are significant.
 Aside from the heightened risk of accidents due to impaired coordination, the central nervous system depression caused by both substances can lead to severe consequences, including respiratory distress and even a loss of consciousness.
 The main danger of combining alcohol and Benadryl is the risk of passing out, which often results in personal injuries.
 This dangerous combination can be particularly risky for seniors, who may already be more vulnerable to the effects of both substances.

-Here are five health risks of mixing Benadryl and alcohol:
+The following are the five most common health risks of combining alcohol and Benadryl:

 Dehydration: